Dox Box: Community

 The community (مجتمع دوكس بوكس) is a member-based platform of documentary directors, producers, editors, cinematographers, critics, programmers, sound specialists, commissioning editors, curators, financiers, and more.
 Members of the community get access to masterclasses and tutorials.
 In addition, they can watch films on the platform free of charge, feature their own films and get consultancy sessions for their projects when necessary.

 Other features include using the directory and calendar and building their own professional profile to connect with other members.

 Doc Convention

 Documentary Convention is an annual international convention of documentary professionals, artists & decision-makers from the Arab world, Africa, Europe and around the globe.
 Documentary Convention 2020 has been postponed.
 New dates have not been announced for next edition.

+DOC Convention 2018

+Modules of the DOC Convention 2018 included Share & Save: The Heritage of Arab Documentary, Ethics of Co-Production, Diversity in Documentary, Distribution in Challenging Times, and Mapping Arab Documentary Landscapes.

 DOC Convention 2019

-The program of the Documentary Convention 2019 was structured around leading themes.
-These were: